khoaho/CADapi.js/README.md

     var entities = db("model");

-Select all lines, with its most used properties in JavaScript object:
+Select all lines, with their most used properties in a JavaScript array object:

     var lines = db("line");